Hermeneumata/doculine/README.md

 The application uses environment variables for configuration.
 These variables should be defined in a .env file, which is ignored by Git.
 Here are the necessary environment variables:

 - `NEXTAUTH_SECRET`: This is a secret used by NextAuth for encryption.
 It is recommended to be a random string of 32 characters.
-You can generate this variable by running the following command in PowerShell:
-  )

-Or on a Linux machine:
-32

 - `NEXTAUTH_URL`: This is the base URL of your NextAuth configuration.
 On localhost, it should be set to "http://localhost:3000/api/auth".
 On production, it should be the URL of your app with "/api/auth" appended.